karel-brinda/Phylign/README.md

 ### Step 5: Analyze your results

-Check the output files in `results/`.
+Check the output files in `output/`.
+The `.sam_summary.gz` files contain output alignments in a headerless SAM format.
+The `.sam_summary.stats` files contain statistics about your computed alignments.

-If the results do not correspond to what you expected and you need to re-adjust your parameters, go to Step 2.
-If only the mapping part is affected by the changes, you proceed more rapidly by manually removing the files in `intermediate/03_map` and `output/` and running directly `make map`.
+If the results do not correspond to what you expected and you need to re-adjust your search parameters, go to Step 2.
+If only the mapping part is affected by the changes, you proceed more rapidly by manually removing the files in `intermediate/05_map` and `output/` and running directly `make map`.

 ## Additional information